chargehound/chargehound-slate/source/includes/_standalone.md

 A standalone integration gives you the responsibilty and control over creating disputes in Chargehound and uploading the generated response to your payment processor when it is ready.
 You will create a dispute via API and when the response is ready you will receive a webhook notification from Chargehound.
 You can then fetch the response information, including the PDF document generated from your template, and upload the response to your payment processor.

-## Creating a dispute
+## Creating a dispute via API

-You will need to create a dispute in Chargehound when you receive a notification from your payment processor.
+In a standalone integration, you will need to create a dispute in Chargehound when you receive a notification from your payment processor.

 > Definition: